Nigar Nazar: Gogi

 Nazar's main cartoon character, Gogi, has been a popular comicstrip in newspapers worldwide.
 Gogi depicts a modern Pakistani Muslim woman with short hair, long eyelashes and a polka dot dress.
 Asked in an interview to describe Gogi, Nazar said, "In the words of a university student who has done a well-researched thesis on my work, 'Gogi is the symbol of womanhood in Pakistan, with all her adventures and escapades in daily life, facing day to day hypocrisies in a male dominated society".
 The Denver Post described Gogi as "a bit like 'Blondie' and a bit like Oprah—except devoutly Muslim".

 In 2004, in collaboration with non-governmental organisations, 12 public-transport buses were wrapped with Gogi cartoons to convey social messages.

 Honours

 Nigar was featured in the Wateen Telecom Pakistan "Icon 2010 of Pakistan" calendar.
 The Cartoonists Rights Network named her first among innovative users of cartoons.
 She received the Mohtarma Fatima Jinnah Award from the government of Pakistan.
 She received the Booruker UNESCO prize in 1997 for her work at an orphanage in Kyrgyzstan.
 The BBC nominated her as one of a hundred influential women who brought about a difference in the world.

+In 2023, she was awarded Tamgha-i-Imtiaz by the President of Pakistan.